For Garden Membership questions, visit here.

 When is the best time of year to visit?

-Any time of year is a good time to visit the Portland Japanese Garden.
+Any time of year is a good time to visit Portland Japanese Garden.
 Japanese gardens are created with imagination and designed to display nature’s beauty in all seasons.
 Spring is the time for fresh greenery and subtle blossoms.
 Cherry blossoms appear briefly in late March, while late spring flowers include azaleas, camellias, and wisteria.
 Summer’s sunlit shades of green yield an unbroken, calming visual experience.
 The vibrant colors of fall make autumn a popular visiting time.
 Autumn is a celebration of nature’s gift of life in the past year, and a transition to the peacefulness of winter.

 How much time should I allow to visit the Garden?

-Depending on your pace, it usually takes most visitors one and half to two hours to tour the Portland Japanese Garden.
+Depending on your pace, it usually takes most visitors one and a half to two hours to tour Portland Japanese Garden.
 The Garden is also a place to linger, reflect, and meditate, so we encourage you to take your time and enjoy.

 Is the Garden wheelchair/stroller accessible?

-According to ADA standards, the whole of the Portland Japanese Garden is not legally accessible.
+According to ADA standards, the whole of Portland Japanese Garden is not legally accessible.
 However, the new Cultural Village, the upper Flat Garden, and the Pavilion are legally accessible by ADA standards.
-A free shuttle bus from the parking lot to our Admission Gate operates during regular Garden hours.
+A free shuttle bus from the Welcome Center to our Cultural Village operates during regular Garden hours.